Updates and servicing for Configuration Manager

 Hotfixes for your version of Configuration Manager and that all customers should install.

-Starting in version 1902, in-console hotfixes now have supersedence relationships.
+In-console hotfixes have supersedence relationships.
 For more information, see Supersedence for in-console hotfixes.

 The in-console updates deliver increased stability and resolve common issues.
 They replace the update types seen for previous product versions such as service packs, cumulative updates, hotfixes that are applicable to all customers, and the extension for Microsoft Intune.